doroshenko-viktor/doroshenko-viktor.github.io/content/rust/functions.md

 ## Closures

-To return closure from a function it must be wrappet into some smart pointer, because it does not clear in the compile time, how much space a closure will take.
+To return closure from a function it must be wrapped into some smart pointer, because it does not clear in the compile time, how much space a closure will take.

 ```rust